 These reserves ensure that expenditure that is incurred in a particular future year is smoothed over the period of the MTFS.
 These include the costs of elections, Building Control Costs, Special Regeneration Fund projects and the preparation of the Local Development Plan.
-These have not been included within the summary below as they are simply spreading the costs of various items over financial years.

-The table below sets out the forecast movement in the Council's Earmarked Reserves and the Council Fund by the end of the financial years 2016-17 and 2017-18.
-It is based on estimates of expenditure at period 9 projected forward to year end for 2016-17 and where expenditure is forecast for 2017-18 this is also included.
-It does not include the potential increase of reserves for 2017-18.
+7.2 The table below sets out the forecast movement in the Council's Earmarked Reserves by the end of the financial years 2018-19 and 2019-20.
+It is based on estimates of expenditure at period 9 projected forward to year end for 2018-19 and where expenditure is forecast for 2019-20 this is also included.
+It does not include the potential increase of reserves for 2018-19 at year end but does include some additional increases in reserves agreed by the CFO at period 10.